$0 United States University Admissions Framework — The Step-by-Step System for Getting Your Homeschooler from Transcript to Acceptance Letter

 The Homeschool-Friendly College Directory

-A curated list of colleges that actively recruit homeschoolers — with their specific documentation requirements, dedicated admissions contacts, and acceptance track records.
-From Hillsdale and Patrick Henry to state university systems that welcome homeschool transcripts, this directory tells you which schools want your application and what they need to see in it.
+Not every admissions office knows what to do with a homeschool application — sending yours to the wrong school means extra hoops, extra documentation requests, and extra stress you didn't need.
+A curated list of colleges that actively recruit homeschoolers, with their specific documentation requirements, dedicated admissions contacts, and acceptance track records.
+From Hillsdale and Patrick Henry to state university systems, it tells you which schools want your application and what they need to see in it.

 Who This Framework Is For